Background

 Motivations and Scope

-The SOST Biodiversity IWG meets quarterly to discuss topics of mutual interest to the group, including:
+The IWG-BIO meets quarterly to discuss topics of mutual interest, including:

-- To be informed about biological research and monitoring that could contribute to federal agencies' information needs to better understand, assess, and/or manage climate-scale change and environmental impacts, in particular the stresses on marine organisms and their habitats.
+- Biological research and monitoring that could support federal agencies' information needs to better understand, assess, and/or manage ocean-scale change and environmental impacts on marine organisms, their habitats, and living resources;

-- To assist interagency efforts to advance standards and best practices for management and archiving of marine biological data and to ensure open access to the data.
+- Assisting interagency efforts to advance standards and best practices for collection, management, and archiving of marine biological data and to ensure open access to the data;

-- To facilitate communication on vulnerable deep-sea biodiversity and ecosystem issues.
+- Facilitating communication on vulnerable deep-sea biodiversity and ecosystem issues;

-- To integrate satellite data products with in situ observations of elements of marine biodiversity in order to increase understanding of the distribution and abundance of organisms and the integrity of ecosystems.
+- Integrating satellite data products with in situ observations of elements of marine biodiversity in order to increase understanding of the distribution and abundance of organisms and the integrity of ecosystems.

-Other standing items for group discussion include coordination and engagement around UN Decade of Ocean Science for Sustainable Development activities and programmes, including Marine Life 2030; integrating biodiversity information with animal movement and passive and acoustical monitoring; advancing new technologies; biological data and standards; deep sea research, including corals; and ‘omics.
+The IWG-BIO has been instrumental in advancing the U.S. and global Marine Biodiversity Observation Network (MBON), including through significant interagency investments in U.S. MBON projects (https://marinebon.org/us-mbon/) from 2014 to the present and through support of the MBON Pole to Pole in the Americas (https://marinebon.github.io/p2p/index.html) initiative.
+Other standing items of group discussion include coordination and engagement around the UN Decade of Ocean Science for Sustainable Development activities and programmes, including Marine Life 2030; integrating biodiversity information with animal movement and passive acoustic monitoring; advancing new technologies, e.g., environmental DNA (eDNA) and other ‘omics approaches; building a community of practice around common biodiversity data and metadata standards; deep sea research, including corals; and national efforts for ocean mapping, exploration, and characterization.

-The IWG is also engaged in efforts to advance a National Ocean Biodiversity Strategy for stewardship of the nation’s rich ocean, coastal, and Great Lakes biodiversity through a series of events such as the NOPP Ocean Life Forum (August 2023), a high-level Ocean Biodiversity Summit (January 2024), and public venues such as community conferences.
+The IWG-BIO led the effort to develop the National Ocean Biodiversity Strategy, released by the White House Office of Science and Technology Policy (OSTP) in June 2024, and is now supporting efforts to implement the National Ocean Biodiversity Strategy in order to expand and coordinate stewardship of the nation’s rich ocean, coastal, and Great Lakes biodiversity.
+This includes IWG-BIO contributions to events such as the NOPP Ocean Life Forum (August 2023), a high-level Summit on Ocean Biodiversity (January 2024), and continuing public engagement events.

 eDNA Task Team